kartikbanwala1/device_xiaomi_pissarro-2/README.md

-Device Tree for Xiaomi 11i (rosemary)
+Device Tree for Xiaomi 11i (pissarro)
 ==========================================

 The Xiaomi 11i (codenamed _"pissarro"_) is a high-end, mid-range smartphone from Xiaomi.